-The Company measures the fair value of financial assets and liabilities based on the guidance of Statement of Financial Accounting Standards No. 157, Fair Value Measurements ("Statement No. 157") which defines fair value, establishes a framework for measuring fair value, and expands disclosures about fair value measurements.
-Effective April 1, 2009, the Company adopted the provisions of Statement No. 157 for financial assets and liabilities, as well as for any other assets and liabilities that are carried at fair value on a recurring basis.
+The Company measures the fair value of financial assets and liabilities based on the guidance of ASC 820 "Fair Value Measurements and Disclosures" which defines fair value, establishes a framework for measuring fair value, and expands disclosures about fair value measurements on April 1, 2009, the Company adopted the new standard for financial assets and liabilities, as well as for any other assets and liabilities that are carried at fair value on a recurring basis.

-Statement No. 157 defines fair value as the exchange price that would be received for an asset or paid to transfer a liability (an exit price) in the principal or most advantageous market for the asset or liability in an orderly transaction between market participants on the measurement date.
-Statement No. 157 also establishes a fair value hierarchy, which requires an entity to maximize the use of observable inputs and minimize the use of unobservable inputs when measuring fair value.
-Statement No. 157 describes three levels of inputs that may be used to measure fair value:
+The standard defines fair value as the exchange price that would be received for an asset or paid to transfer a liability (an exit price) in the principal or most advantageous market for the asset or liability in an orderly transaction between market participants on the measurement date.
+The standard also establishes a fair value hierarchy, which requires an entity to maximize the use of observable inputs and minimize the use of unobservable inputs when measuring fair value.
+The standard describes three levels of inputs that may be used to measure fair value:

-- Level 1 quoted prices in active markets for identical assets or liabilities - Level 2 quoted prices for similar assets and liabilities in active markets or inputs that are observable
+Level 1 - quoted prices in active markets for identical assets or liabilities

+Level 2 - quoted prices for similar assets and liabilities in active markets or inputs that are observable